I Am Colombo

 Subjects discussed

-We have been so many years in Ceylon, nobody has studied Buddhism.
-Will you be able to do that?
+"We have been so many years in Ceylon, nobody has studied Buddhism.
+Will you be able to do that?"

 I was born in Italy, in the prov…in a village… in a small town in the province of Bari, in the south of Italy.
 I knew nothing about Jesuits.
 I knew nothing about India and Ceylon.
 And yet I was called to come here.
-In this way, I learned English and I began to learn something about India and about Ceylon.
+In this way I learned English and I began to learn something about India and about Ceylon.

-And then there was the question, what are you going to study for now?
+And then there was the question: what are you going to study now?
 I was told, “We have been so many years in Ceylon, nobody has studied Buddhism.
 Will you be able to do that?”
 And so I said…about 70 years.
 Here.
 We Jesuits.
 There were Belgian Jesuits and a few Italians from Naples… said, “Nobody has ever studied Buddhism.
 Will you do it?”
 I said, “Well, I’ll try”.

 Then I had to study for the honours degree in Pali and Buddhism, with Sanskrit.
-On the 1 June 1936, I was in Sri Lanka, and on the 2 June, I was in the hall of St Peter’s College, sitting for the matriculation (laughs).
+On the 1 June 1936, I was in Sri Lanka, and on the 2 June I was in the hall of St Peter’s College, sitting for the matriculation (laughs).

 I was a teacher and was not recognised as a teacher.
 I was a rector of the college and was not recognised.
 So I said, well, the only step is to ask for citizenship.
 I got somebody to pat me on the back (laughs).
 And so I got my citizenship in 1949, 21st of December.
-I think it was 1949, like that.
-And in this way, by teaching Pali, you had priests in my classes learning Pali and Buddhism.
-Nuns learning Pali and Buddhism.
-It was also a help for them, to open up their eyes and their mind.
+I think it was 1949… something like that.

 Now, in fact, while teaching Pali and Buddhism, there was no good Pali grammar.
-I think there must have been something in Sinhala, but in English nothing.
-So I started composing a Pali grammar for the students, so they could put in their hands a Pali grammar, like that, by going through textbooks and collecting examples and so on.
-So I published it within two years, I think I published it.
-But then once published it, I started revising it and adding and adding.
-But then when I was having a book as big as this, as a book almost complete, almost complete…(inaudible) of the London examination, so Pali was dropped.
-But my grammar was published in Ceylon.
-My grammar was published in Oxford by the Pali Society and has remained the standard grammar in Europe.
+I think there must have been something in Sinhala, but in English there was nothing.
+So I started composing a Pali grammar for the students, so they could have in their hands a Pali grammar — like that — by going through textbooks and collecting examples and so on.

 About this portrait